 Different brand stakeholders often have diverse expectations and understanding of the brand.
 To gain a competitive advantage, organizations should interact with and secure all brand touch points, driving employees to deliver a brand experience that reflects the desired profile and reinforces a strong brand.

-Business growth relies on satisfied customers and great experiences that originates from informed and satisfied employees.
+Business growth relies on satisfied customers and great experiences that originate from informed and satisfied employees.
 The relationship between employees and customers is at the heart of the brand experience.
 Like any successful relationship this requires honesty, openness and a common interest.
 A powerful brand is created when the employee and the customer share the same passion.

 A brand is not static, it should be seen as a living organism that evolves with the organization.
 If the brand is left to stagnate, employees will lose faith, causing a ripple effect which will dilute the brand strength externally.